Welcome to the Musée de la Romanité

 - Only non-flash photography is authorised

 - The use of a telescopic boom (selfie stick) for taking photographs is prohibited

 The museum declines all responsibility for any undeclared public use.

-However, certain works or areas may be subject to photography restrictions and these are then stipulated on entry to the rooms or near to the works.
+However, certain exhibits or areas may be subject to photography restrictions and these are stipulated on entry to the rooms or near to the exhibits.
 SPL Culture et Patrimoine declines all responsibility for any undeclared public use.

-Photographs must be taken without causing the least inconvenience to other visitors and under conditions that comply with the instructions given.
+Photographs must be taken without causing any inconvenience to other visitors and in accordance with the instructions given.
 Visitors may disseminate their photographs on the Internet and social networks in accordance with the legislation in force.
-Visitors may not photograph any members of the establishment’s personnel as the main identifiable character without his/her prior authorisation.
+Visitors may not photograph any members of museum staff as the main identifiable character without their prior authorisation.

-Professional photography, filming or the recording of radio or television programmes are subject to a specific regulation.
-The use of visual elements, works or the décor of the Museum of Roman Civilisation for any purpose whatsoever, particularly for commercial purposes, is subject to requests and prior authorisation and to associated conditions.
-All requests must be sent in writing to the communication service of SPL Culture et Patrimoine at firstname.lastname@example.org
+Professional photography, filming or the recording of radio or television programmes are subject to special rules.
+The use of visual elements, exhibits or the décor of the Musée de la Romanité for any purpose whatsoever, particularly for commercial purposes, is subject to request for prior authorisation and associated conditions will apply.
+All requests must be made in writing to the SPL Culture et Patrimoine communications team at the following address firstname.lastname@example.org

-A video surveillance system is installed in the various areas open to the public with the aim of ensuring the safety of persons and property.
+A video surveillance system is installed in the various areas open to the public to ensure the safety of persons and property.
 This installation is governed by a prefectural authorisation (law 95673 dated 21/01/1995, decree n° 96-926 dated 17/10/1996).